Application procedure for Nordic citizens and applicants residing in Norway

 Admission to master's programmes for Nordic citizens and applicants residing in Norway.

-Applicants that are proficient in Norwegian, should read the information at our Norwegian website for applicants.
+Applicants proficient in Norwegian, should read the information at our Norwegian website for applicants.

 Study programmes starting in August 2022

 - Application portal opens: 1 February.

 - The deadline for submitting documents: 15 April, or 1 July if you complete your Bachelor's degree in the spring semester 2022, you may upload such documents within 1 July.